Sam-Max/rcmltb/README.md

 ### Others
 - Telegram Navigation Bottom Menus to interact with cloud
 - Renaming of Telegram files
-- Change rclone config file from bot.
+- Load and change rclone config file from bot.
+- File Manager (size, mkdir, delete, dedupe, rename)
 - Zip file/folder from cloud to Telegram
 - Extract file from cloud to Telegram
 - Extract and Zip file from Telegram to cloud